 Our work in Wales

-Every year more than 2,300 people are diagnosed with bowel cancer in Wales and around 900 people die from the disease.
+Bowel cancer is the fourth most common cancer in Wales.
+Every year more than 2,200 people are diagnosed with bowel cancer in Wales and over 900 people die from the disease.
 However bowel cancer is treatable and curable especially if diagnosed early.

 We undertake a range of activities in Wales as part of our work to save lives and improve the quality of life for all those affected by bowel cancer.

 Volunteers in Wales, who have been affected by bowel cancer in some way, deliver talks to groups in local communities and workplaces helping people to understand the signs and symptoms and risk factors.
 Book a talk

 If you live in Wales and would like to become an awareness volunteer click here